-Before the 2019 law was enacted, California courts considered pets as community property (property acquired during marriage) that’s owned equally and is to be divided equally in divorce.
+Before the 2019 law was enacted, Orange County family law courts considered pets as community property (property acquired during marriage) that’s owned equally and is to be divided equally in divorce.

 When Governor Jerry Brown signed AB 2274 in the fall of 2018, it amended the state’s Family Code to differentiate companion animals from inanimate community property such as cars, iPads, TVs and chairs.
 The law we have now is a much more accurate reflection of how people feel about their companion animals than was previously the case.

-Under the new law, courts award pet custody based on what arrangement is in the animal’s best interest.
+Under the new law, Orange County family law courts award pet custody based on what arrangement is in the animal’s best interest.
 They may consider questions like:

 - Who primarily cared for the animal?